jonathanneo/modern-data-platform/README.md

     - Fires of parallel sub-processes (or pods in k8s) for each partition.
 7. Back to primitive methods for scheduling - Explicit Jobs and Job Schedule per dbt project (similar to Cronjobs, Airflow and Argo)
     - Different schedule cadences e.g. monthly, weekly, daily, hourly
-8. Monitoring and alerting (run view) - compare that to dashboards we've built in Mode
+8. Monitoring and alerting (run view) - compare that to dashboards we've built in Mode (already went through this)